 - In a small skillet, saute onions in butter until tender.
 Transfer to a large bowl.
 Add the egg, soy sauce, bread crumbs, water chestnuts, garlic and ginger.
 Crumble sausage over mixture and mix well.

 - Shape into 1-in. balls.
 Place on an ungreased broiler pan.
-Bake at 350° for 15-20 minutes or until a thermometer reads 160°; drain.
+Bake at 350° for 15-20 minutes or until no longer pink; drain.
 Sprinkle with sesame seeds.